niklas/Tirade/README.markdown

 ## Stability

 Tirade is all still another experiment of mine.
 There -may- will be quirks, crashes or frequent uglyness.
-I appreciate your help by sending me bug reports, creating tickets, forking it or just by talking to me.
+I'd appreciate any of your help by sending me bug reports, creating tickets, forking it or just by talking to me.

-I try to test everything I can (mostly with rSpec), but the whole Javascript part is still a shoot from the hips..
+I try to test everything as I go (primarily with rSpec), but the whole Javascript part is still a shoot from the hips..

 ## Thanks